 As you can see, medical liens start to get complicated depending on the entity that’s seeking repayment.
 A personal injury attorney can help you get certain lien claims reduced or even released depending on the circumstances of your case.

-If you’ve been injured in an accident, please contact us at The Bell Law Firm.
+If you’ve been injured in an accident, please contact us at Stewart Bell, PLLC.
 We’re happy to take a look at your case and help you determine the best next steps.
 We look forward to hearing from you.

 Contact us right now by calling 877-418-9754